GPB Capital Has Been Accused by the SEC of Defrauding Investors.

-Did your broker / advisor reccomend investing in GPB Capital?
+Did your broker / advisor recommend investing in GPB Capital?
 Did you suffer losses in your investment accounts as a result?
 If so, click here or call 844-689-5754 to contact the Sonn Law Group immediately to discuss your situation.
 Our Firm can help you file a lawsuit to attempt to recover your GPB Capital Holdings losses.
-To browse all news and updates related to GPB Capital click here.

 GBP Capital Lawsuit — Recent News, Updates & Broker Investigations: